ajgreengrove/ajgreengrove.github.io/content/posts/nothowto-composing-arpeggios-map-theme/index.md

 I recommend skipping with the use of timestamps, unless the composing process itself interests you or maybe viewing in the background.

+This is more of a prototype, but it is the first installment of a live-composition series called [The Alchemy of Game Music Themes]({{< relref "thealchemyofgamemusicthemes" >}}).

 Originally the idea was to just to simply use the music theory concepts of the Final Fantasy Prelude.
 But the truth is, I composed the first half on a whim,